|Guide||♦||48 Triplogs||1 Topic|

-What separates this trail from the other low-lying trails in the park, is that it doesn't parallel a road, and that's one noise avoided.
+What separates this trail from the other low-lying trails in the park is that it doesn't parallel a road, and that's one noise avoided.
 While the trail does cross the park's main road at one point, the majority of it is away from the hustle and bustle of waterfall traffic.

 Beginning at the north end of the trail, you'll do a bit of an unnecessary b-line and then pass a spur trail heading to Area 4's group picnic area.
 This is where much of the climbing is done.
-It's a measly and gradual 96ft that heads around a small hill.
+It's a measly and gradual 96ft that leads around a small hill.
 Soon after, you'll meet up with the Bajada Trail.

 Should you choose to continue along Mule Deer, you'll pass along some horse stables on your left (east).
-The rest of the trail is a mild meander at the foot of the White Tank Mountains.
+The rest of the trail is a gentle meander at the foot of the White Tank Mountains.
 After crossing the main road, you'll wrap around and meet up with the South Trail.
 Return the 3.3 miles you came, or begin the rest of your loop, whatever that may be - there are plenty of options.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.